Negligent Entrustment of a Motor Vehicle Attorneys

 These theories include:

-- Constructive Knowledge: This theory does not require the vehicle owner to have prior knowledge.
-So direct, particular notice of reckless or careless tendencies is not mandatory.
-Instead, this focuses on if it is a commonly known fact in the community.
-When this gets proven, the owner may then still become liable for giving over the car.
+- Constructive Knowledge: This legal theory does not require the vehicle's owner to have prior knowledge of a particular previous lousy act by the defendant that made the loan negligent.
+Instead, this focuses on whether the defendant's bad behavior is a commonly known fact in the community.
+When and if this gets proven, the owner may still become liable due to his or her "constructive" notice.